kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 Ensure that your EMR compute has the necessary permissions and network access to interact with other resources in your project, such as S3 buckets or other AWS services.

    #### Option 2: Using Existing EMR Compute

 If you plan to use existing EMR compute resource:

 2.1 For existing EMR Serverless applications:

-    * Go to Portal, project → Compute → Data Analytics → Add Compute → EMR Serverless
+     Go to Portal, project → Compute → Data Analytics → Add Compute → EMR Serverless

 This step will create a connector in your project to establish a connection with an existing EMR Serverless application.

-Important Considerations:
+#### Important Considerations:

-[!!!!
-NOTE] When connecting to an Amazon EMR Serverless application, Unified Studio can only use the project role (also known as the user role) as the runtime role.
+[NOTE] When connecting to an Amazon EMR Serverless application, Unified Studio can only use the project role (also known as the user role) as the runtime role.
 This differs from EMR Studio, where users can choose from multiple runtime roles.
 To ensure that migrated EMR Studio notebooks continue to function properly, the project/user role must have the same permissions as the runtime role previously used in EMR Studio.

 1. Ensure your EMR Serverless application is using EMR version 7 or later.
 2. Verify that the Livy endpoint is enabled in your EMR Serverless application configuration.